-Applications are due November 30, 2018.
+Applications are due November 1, 2023 (Stream 2 & 3) and December 1, 2023 (Stream 1).
 Late applications will not be considered for funding.
 If you experience technical difficulty with the online system, you must contact SaskCulture prior to the deadline.

 SaskCulture will review applications to confirm basic eligibility requirements have been met.
 Only complete and fully authorized applications will be considered.
 Eligible applications are adjudicated by a volunteer peer assessors and applicants are informed of results following the adjudication.
+Due to the large volume of applications, results will not be available until Spring 2024.